nadeen-elsayed/Car_Dealership_App/README.md

-# Final Project Template
+# Final Project Overview

-The final project for this course has several steps that you must complete.
-To give you an overview of the whole project, all the high-level steps are listed below.
-The project is then divided into several smaller labs that give the detailed instructions for each step.
-You must complete all the labs to successfully complete the project.
+The general idea is to build a website that allows users to select one of Best Car's dealerhips (a fictional company) in the US to view other users' reviews of the dealership's cars, as well as submit their own reviews.
+The site also needed basic functionality such as a navigation bar and static "about" and "contact" pages.
+The website had to be built with the Python-Django full stack web development framework and be deployed with Red Hat Openshift/Kubernetes on the IBM Cloud.

 ## Project Breakdown

 **Prework: Sign up for IBM Cloud account and create a Watson Natural language Understanding service**
-1. Create an IBM cloud account if you don't have one already.
+1. Create an IBM cloud account.
 2. Create an instance of the Natural Language Understanding (NLU) service.

 **Fork the project Github repository with a project then build and deploy the template project**
-1. Fork the repository in your account
+1. Fork the repository in my account
-2. Clone the repository in the theia lab environment
+2. Clone the repository in the Theia lab environment
 3. Create static pages to finish the user stories
 4. Deploy the application on IBM Cloud